Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 ## PyData Stack

-In this approach, building a solution using open-source libraries is more cost effective and transparent, but it’s more than that for us at Quansight.
+In this approach, building a solution using open-source libraries is more cost effective and transparent, but it's more than that for us at Quansight.
 We are experts in the PyData open source tool stack.
 Many core contributors and creators of popular Python open source packages have found a home at Quansight.
 We often see solutions that make significant use of open source tools, so